 Yes!
 Commuter students and online students are eligible.
 Remember that you must be taking at least six credit hours per semester.

-Forms are also available on campus in Cardinal Central (Office of Financial Aid & Scholarships, LU 245).
+Forms are also available on campus in Cardinal Central (Student Center, SC 120).

-***All application materials must be RECEIVED by Cardinal Central no later than the third Monday in April.***
+***All application materials must be RECEIVED by Cardinal Central no later than 4 PM on May 1.***